jnsong/brc20-proposal-explanations/README.md

     }
     ```

-3. Use the `mint` functions in your contract to **support the optional `ordinal` parameter** for minting and transferring tokens with specific ordinals.
+3. Use the `mint` functions in your contract to **support the optional `ordinal` parameter** for minting tokens with specific ordinals.

 4. Use the `balanceOf` function to **retrieve the balance of an account**, without considering the ordinal parameter.